bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

     console.log(console);

 This command will output the various properties of the console object as the browser knows them.
 Most of them are functions and will be rather consistent regardless of browser.
 If there are differences in the properties of the console object from one browser to another, this way you can see the differences.
-One such difference I can point out between Firefox and Chrome is that Chrome provides a “memory” property that outputs some basic memory usage stats.
-Firefox doesn’t provide this property and yet has a “name” property that Chrome does not have.
+One such difference I can point out between Firefox and Chrome is that Chrome provides a "memory" property that outputs some basic memory usage stats.
+Firefox doesn’t provide this property and yet has a "name" property that Chrome does not have.

 Thankfully, most of the differences between the browsers tend to be just as trivial.
 That way, you can be fairly confident that your code will output much the same regardless of the browser in use.